COMMUNITY WORK PROGRAM

 - Participation in a “highly thought of” program by the community leads to Social Inclusion

-- Willingness to voluntarily participate in the Community Work Program and meaningful activities
+- Willingness to participate in the Community Work Program and meaningful activities

-- Desire to acquire new skills and enhance present skills levels
+- Desire to acquire new skills and enhance present skills level

 - Fully participate in their recovery and well-being which includes following medical/psychiatrist prescribed medication regimen, as an essential component in reducing re-hospitalizations and psychiatric episodes